Skip to main content

 });

-And then iterate through coll and call the count
+Then iterate through coll and call the count command.

-In MongoDB you don't define schemas nor you run SQL queries.
-Any document that you insert into a collection can have different keys, and you can end up having inconsistent JSON documents.
-This is great if you have an application that you are extending or changing rapidly - adding a new field no longer means that you have to alter the table and run UPDATE commands.
+MongoDB doesn’t enforce schemas.
+You don’t write SQL queries.
+Any document you insert into a collection can carry different keys, and you can end up with inconsistent JSON documents.
+That’s a feature, not a bug, when your application changes rapidly.
+Adding a new field no longer means altering the table and running UPDATE commands.

-Also, there are no SQL queries per se, all the data retrieval happens via standard CRUD calls (Create, Read, Update, Delete -Insert, Find, Update, Remove as they are called in MongoDB).
+There are no SQL queries as such.
+All data retrieval happens through standard CRUD calls (Create, Read, Update, Delete, or Insert, Find, Update, Remove in MongoDB’s terminology).

-MongoDB originally started to be a document management system and later it evolved to be a database system, henceforth every record is a JSON document within a collection (collections are tables in MySQL).
+MongoDB started life as a document management system before evolving into a full database.
+Every record is a JSON document living inside a collection (collections are the equivalent of tables in MySQL).

-In MongoDB indexes can be applied to pretty much everything, there's absolutely no limitation, furthermore 2D and 3D spatial indexes can be added as well.
+In MongoDB, indexes can be applied to practically anything.
+There’s no real limitation.
+2D and 3D spatial indexes are available too.

-The project in question is going to use latitude and location points (2D spatial indexing) and will find nearby points using MongoDB's built in $near
+This project will use latitude and longitude points (2D spatial indexing) and find nearby points using MongoDB’s built-in $near feature:

 db.places.find({